 Real estate agents are at risk of being exploited by criminals to launder money.
-They’re among several professions whose members may be affected by proposed changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.
+They’re among several professions whose members may be affected by changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

 Criminals often use real estate to convert the money they make from illegal activities into legitimate assets.